CSC-207-S18/alife-simulation-allison-and-rachel/README.md

 1 cooperator and 9 defector:
   We expected there to be very few or no cooperators at the end of this test.
-This is because 10% of the population are cooperators, so the odds that the only cooperator would be randomly chosen as the organism to replace are high.
+This is because 10% of the population are cooperators, so the odds that the only cooperator would be randomly chosen as the organism to replace are fairly low, so there is a chance there could be some cooperators, but it is unlikely.
 We thought that the removed cooperators would be replaced by defectors.
 We expected there to be no partial cooperators because none of the existing population are partial cooperators, so they couldn't produce partial cooperator offspring.
 This prediction was supported by our results; 100% of the population was defectors by the end of every test.
 We justify this using the same reasons we justified our predictions.